 This program offers unique insider access to both the old and new of marvelous Japan through an itinerary planned to maximize the cultural experience and executed by TFT’s experienced and energetic team.
 The volunteer experience and its surrounding setting are truly once in a lifetime.

-Ground transportation, accommodations, all breakfasts, lunches, and dinners, chaperones and guides, trip related activities, trip related activity admissions, taxes and tips.
+Ground transportation, accommodations, all breakfasts, lunches and dinners, chaperones and guides, program related activities, program related activity admissions, taxes and tips.